MicrosoftDocs/memdocs/memdocs/intune/fundamentals/what-is-intune.md

 Microsoft Intune is a cloud-based endpoint management solution.
 It manages user access and simplifies app and device management across your many devices, including mobile devices, desktop computers, and virtual endpoints.

 You can protect access and data on organization-owned and users personal devices.
-And, Intune has compliance and reporting features that support a [Zero Trust security model](/security/zero-trust/zero-trust-overview).
+And, Intune has compliance and reporting features that support the [Zero Trust security model](/security/zero-trust-for-microsoft-intune.md).

 This article lists some features and benefits of Microsoft Intune.